netbox-community/ansible_modules/docs/plugins/nb_inventory_inventory.rst

         <div class="ansible-option-cell">

-      Force IP Addresses to be fetched so that the dns_name for the primary_ip of each device or VM is set as a host_var.
+      Force IP Addresses to be fetched so that the dns\_name for the primary\_ip of each device or VM is set as a host\_var.

-      Setting interfaces will also fetch IP addresses and the dns_name host_var will be set.
+      Setting interfaces will also fetch IP addresses and the dns\_name host\_var will be set.

       .. rst-class:: ansible-option-line

       :ansible-option-choices:`Choices:`

-      - :ansible-option-default-bold:`no` :ansible-option-default:`← (default)`
+      - :ansible-option-default-bold:`false` :ansible-option-default:`← (default)`
-      - :ansible-option-choices-entry:`yes`
+      - :ansible-option-choices-entry:`true`

       .. raw:: html